Concertos

 Having completed this movement I knew I had to write more.
 I did not want to be too retrospective with the shape of the work in the traditional sense of a violin concerto.
 Rather, the violin should shine as soloist but also the orchestra would also have its moments: I did not want to tire the listener with too much solo violin (as I have found in the Sibelius and Mendelssohn violin concertos).
 I dispensed with the traditional cadenza and gave the violin a quasi-cadenza to end the work: my father’s spirit rushing to heaven.

 The first movement begins with a slow canon, which gradually builds until the violin bursts in with great panache.
 The violin then joins the basses in a repeat of the opening canon and this again leads to another solo outburst.
 The wind now begin a manic dance, which becomes more and more energetic and involved.
-The movement ends with a repeat of the dramatic violin theme now on tutti strings: though the violin has the final say.
+The movement ends with a repeat of the opening violin theme now on tutti strings: though the violin has the final say.

 The second movement has a lighter more mercurial spirit, with violin harmonics, string pizzicatos, glockenspiel and bowed crotales; though the music is menacing at times.
 After a tutti forte, solo voices of the clarinet and oboe can be heard recalling a distant memory.
 This is taken up by the violin.